 Yes, I know I’m supposed to feel all positive, perky and fresh starty at the beginning of January, but I don’t and I never do.

-I have moments of it, but then it soon slips back into that flat, after the party feel as all the sparkle and warmth of Christmas becomes a distant memory and we drag ourselves back into the daily grind.
+I have moments of it, but then it soon slips back into the New Year blues as all the sparkle and warmth of Christmas becomes a distant memory and we drag ourselves back into the daily grind.

 But enough misery and moping.
 Here are my top 5 tips to make yourself feel fab and sparkly and get over those New Year Blues.

 All those clothes you keep for special occasions that never come?
 Wear them now.
 Your super expensive stilletto heeled boots that you’ve worn twice but love, wear them to work with a sensible black skirt.All the bright colours you think aren’t appropriate as you chuck on yet another black polo neck?
 WEAR THEM!
 Wear that shocking pink vest with a black cardigan even though it’s winter.Drag out your sequins, your colours and the expensive buys that you never wear so as not to wear them out, and wear them all now.It’ll make you feel and look good, I promise…